-Dispensers ideally are located as close to the "origin point" as possible.
+Dispensers are ideally located as close to the "origin point" as possible.
 The "origin point" is a point on the sidewalk where the autonomous system starts.
-After its package(s) has/have been loaded and the lid secured, a Scout travels to the origin point by having a person control it with a handheld joystick and walk near the Scout to accompany it to the origin point.

-Amazon representatives stated the company is planning to automate this process in the future.
+Scout is remotely controlled and walked from the dispenser and the origin point.
+Amazon is planning to automate this process in the future.